Will AI translation replace human translators?

 Neural machine translation engines (Google, DeepL, Microsoft, Amazon, domain-trained systems) are specialized for translation at industrial scale and cost.
 Large language models (the GPT and Claude families, among others) produce more fluent, context-aware text and are effective at tasks such as post-editing, transcreation, and multilingual content generation.
 In most production workflows, a hybrid of NMT plus LLM-driven refinement provides a balanced combination of quality and efficiency.

-How do you guarantee quality when AI is part of the workflow?
+How do you manage quality when AI is part of the workflow?

 Is it safe to send confidential content through AI translation?